Recovering a time-homogeneous stock price process from perpetual option prices: The inverse problem: The regular case

+Next, we extend the function $\varphi$ to the whole positive real axis so that $\varphi$ is convex, strictly positive, twice continuously differentiable with a strictly positive second derivative and satisfies $\varphi(\infty)=0$.
+We also define $\sigma^2(x)$ so that $\varphi$ is a solution to the corresponding Black--Scholes equation, that is,

-Now, given this volatility function $\sigma(\cdot)$, we are in the situation of Section~\ref{forward}, and can thus define $\hat\varphi$ to be the decreasing fundamental solution to the corresponding Black-Scholes equation scaled so that $\hat\varphi(x_0)=1$.
-Moreover, let $\hat P(K)$ be the corresponding perpetual put option price as given by \eqref{Px0}.
+Now, given this volatility function $\sigma(\cdot)$, we are in the situation of Section~\ref{forward} and can thus define $\hat\varphi$ to be the decreasing fundamental solution to the corresponding Black--Scholes equation scaled so that $\hat\varphi(x_0)=1$.
+Moreover, let $\hat P(K)$ be the corresponding perpetual put option price as given by~\eqref{Px0}.